builtnorth/wp-baseline/README.md

 # WP Baseline

-Composer package containing core functionality that is used on BuiltNorth WordPress sites.
-Adds security and hardening features and cleans up some default functionality.
+Composer package containing core functionality that is used across Built North WordPress sites.
+This package is meant to dropped in to either a theme or plugin.

 ## Requirements